rackerlabs/docs-cloud-databases/api-docs/general-api-info/high-availability.rst

    service (which monitors the source/replica instances to trigger failover) and the haproxy service on the load balancer nodes.
-Refer to the KC article for more details about these components at :kc-article:`High availability for Cloud Databases
+Refer to the KC article for more details about these components at :how-to:`High availability for Cloud Databases
    <high-availability-for-cloud-databases>`.